SuperBruceJia/NLNet-IQA/README.md

 ## Installation
 Framework: PyTorch, OpenCV, PIL, scikit-image, scikit-learn, Numba JIT, Matplotlib, etc.<br>
-**Note**: The overall framework is based on PyTorch.
+**Note**: The overall framework is based on **PyTorch**.
 Here, I didn't provide a specific `pip install -r requirements.txt` because there are so many dependencies.
 I would like to suggest you install the corresponding packages when they are required to run the code.

 ## Experiments Settings and Quick Start
 ### Intra-Database Experiments